Tavares, Marner lead Maple Leafs to 6-2 win over Flyers - NewsBreak

 Konecny extended his goal streak to a career-best six consecutive contests when he tallied on a wrist shot that went between Murray's legs with two minutes left in the first, pulling the Flyers to 2-1.
 It also gave Konecny points in eight consecutive games.
 He has nine goals and six assists over that stretch.

-NOTES: Philadelphia wore Ed Snider Youth Hockey Foundation jerseys during warmups in honor of their late founder and former owner, who would have turned 90 on Friday.
+NOTES: Flyers D Tony DeAngelo played just one shift in the second period and sat for the rest of the contest.
+DeAngelo, who is third on the Flyers in points with 23, committed a turnover when he misplayed the puck deep in Philadelphia's zone on Aston-Reese's first-period tally that made it 2-0. … Philadelphia wore Ed Snider Youth Hockey Foundation jerseys during warmups in honor of their late founder and former owner, who would have turned 90 on Friday.
 Snider passed away in 2016. … Philadelphia fell to 8-10-1 at home. … Jarnkrok had two assists. … Marner has 34 assists on the season.

 Maple Leafs: Host Nashville on Wednesday night.